I may get paid commission for purchases made after clicking a link in this post.

 Now all you need to do is pin your new pinnable image to Pinterest.
 Pin it to all your relevant boards and to any relevant group boards.
 Ideally use a Pinterest scheduler like Tailwind* so that you stagger your pinning over several days and different times.

-If you have Tailwind, you can also add your pins to any relevant Tailwind Tribes, which will further increase the reach of your pin and so result in more clicks and subscribers!
+If you have Tailwind, you can also add your pins to any relevant Tailwind Communities, which will further increase the reach of your pin and so result in more clicks and subscribers!

 STEP 5: Turbo charge this strategy